 Instruments which potentially subject the Company to concentration of credit risk consist principally of investments, cash and cash equivalents and premiums receivable.
-The Company limits the amount of credit exposure to any one financial institution and none of the Company's fixed maturity or short term investments exceeded 10% of shareholder's equity at December 31, 2022.
+The Company limits the amount of credit exposure to any one financial institution and, except U.S. treasuries, none of the Company's fixed maturity or short term investments exceeded 10% of shareholder's equity at December 31, 2022.